0xdelta/MasterPassword-Gtk/README.md

     cmake --build /path/to/build/directory

-The mpw-gui executable is now located in:
+The mpw-gtk executable is now located in:

     build/src/mpw-gui/